vimlesh1975/FfmpegRecorder/README.md

 # FfmpegRecorder

-Windows desktop multi-camera recorder for Blackmagic DeckLink inputs, built with VB.NET WinForms and local FFmpeg binaries.
+Windows desktop recorder for Blackmagic DeckLink inputs and network/file streams, built with VB.NET WinForms and local FFmpeg tools.

-This app is designed for simple operator use: live preview, per-camera or global record control, audio listen selection, and timestamped clip recording for up to 4 camera panels.
+The app is intended for live operators who need quick visual confirmation, per-camera or global record control, selectable audio monitoring, and timestamped segmented clips.

-## What It Does
+## Features

-- Records DeckLink sources to timestamped clips such as `CAM1_25042026_160045.mxf`
-- Supports 4 camera panels: `CAM1`, `CAM2`, `CAM3`, `CAM4`
+- Records up to 4 DeckLink camera inputs: `CAM1`, `CAM2`, `CAM3`, and `CAM4`
+- Records stream, URL, or local file sources through a separate stream recorder panel
-- Shows live preview with left/right vertical audio level bars
+- Shows live preview with left/right audio level meters
+- Supports individual record/stop and shared `Record All` / `Stop All`
-- Lets you record one camera or all cameras together
+- Lets each camera opt in or out of `Record All`
-- Lets you listen to one selected camera audio feed at a time
+- Monitors one selected camera audio feed at a time
-- Shows per-camera CPU usage plus total PC CPU
+- Shows per-camera CPU usage and total PC CPU usage
+- Provides a configurable recording directory with a browse button
+- Supports dark mode
-- Saves each camera's DeckLink, profile, and interval settings
+- Saves camera device, profile, interval, and recording-folder settings between runs
-- Uses only local `ffmpeg.exe`, `ffplay.exe`, and `ffprobe.exe` from the app folder
+- Uses local media binaries beside the app executable instead of falling back to `PATH`

-## Main Features

-- Shared `COMMON` control area
-  - Profile selection
-  - Clip interval selection
-  - `Record All`
-  - `Stop All`
-  - `Open Recordings`
-  - `Delete All`
-  - `Listen Audio`
-  - CPU summary for all cameras and the PC
-- Individual camera controls
-  - DeckLink selector
-  - Status
-  - Profile
-  - Interval
-  - `Record`
-  - `Stop`
-  - Live FFmpeg log output
-- Visual operator layout
-  - Each camera panel has its own color theme
-  - Shared `COMMON` area has a distinct theme

 ## Default Camera Mapping

-The app prefers these inputs by default:
+The app prefers these DeckLink inputs by default:

 | Camera | Preferred DeckLink input |
 | --- | --- |